vespa-engine/documentation/en/lightgbm.md

 One can also use `attribute(doc_attrib)` directly as a feature name when training the LightGBM model.
 This allows dumping rank features from Vespa to train a model directly.
-For more information, see [learning to rank](learning-to-rank.html).
-Even though that page contains an example of using XGBoost, it is valid for LightGBM as well.

 ## Objective functions